kyma-incubator/service-catalog/docs/proposals/going-towards-to-crd.md

 ### Technical concerns

-We need to clearly state that in the Service Catalog, the Aggregated API Server and the CRDs are not only about the underlying storage backend.
+We need to clearly state that in the Service Catalog, Aggregated API Server and CRDs are not only about the underlying storage backend.
 Around those approaches, we have business logic.
 Because of that, we will end up with a lot of `if` statements in the following areas:

 - controller reconcile process